hypo69/hypo/src/webdriver/readme.md

 """ Examples for using `Driver` and `Chrome` classes """

-from src.webdriver import Driver, Chrome from selenium.webdriver.common.by import By
+from src.webdriver.driver import Driver, Chrome from selenium.webdriver.common.by import By

 def main():